 Assign the Power User permission level to your company's employees.
 Power Users are given full use of Egnyte's access methods and advanced features.
-Depending on your plan, Power Users can access files using the web browser, FTP, Map Drive, mobile apps, and can also use both the desktop and server sync products.
-Power Users also receive a personal subfolder, /Private, that is accessible only to them (and the account admins).
+Depending on your plan, Power Users can access files using the web browser, FTP, Desktop App, mobile apps, and can invite Standard Users.
+Power Users also receive a personal sub-folder, /Private, that is accessible only to them (and the account admins).

 Admins can assign some administrative rights to Power Users using the Role-based Administration feature.
 Plan Details page access, standard user management, and top level folder creation are a few of the functions that can be delegated to Power Users.